agiresearch/AIOS/CONTRIBUTE.md

 # How to contribute to AIOS
-Thank you for your interest in our project!
+Thank you for your interest in AIOS!
-Here's a guide to get you started.
+Here's a guide to help you contribute to this project.

 ## 1. Get Started
 ### Fork the repository